 Airbnb Quickbooks Templates

-Airbnb Trust Accounting for Property Managers using QuickBooks
+QuickBooks for Airbnb Listings: Trust Accounting for Property Managers

 Who should read this guide?

-This is a guide about Airbnb trust accounting with QuickBooks for property managers who use a trust account to collect funds from Airbnb on behalf of property owners.
-This guide is a comprehensive method of accounting for those who need to follow thorough accounting guidelines due to state or local requirements around trust accounts.
-The trust account itself is delegated by a bank or financial institution for (usually) licensed property managers or real estate brokers to collect funds on behalf of property owners.
+This guide explains how to manage trust accounting for Airbnb listings in QuickBooks for property managers who use a trust account to collect funds on behalf of property owners.
+It provides a comprehensive accounting method designed for those who must follow strict state or local regulations governing trust accounts.
+A trust account is a dedicated bank or financial institution account used by licensed property managers or real estate brokers to hold owner funds securely and separately from operating funds.

-In this guide, we assume that QuickBooks Online is your bookkeeping system of choice and all monies collected by Airbnb are transferred directly to the trust bank account.
-We also assume that you have a separate bank account to handle all other business operations.
+For the purposes of this guide, we assume that QuickBooks Online is your bookkeeping system and that all funds collected by Airbnb are deposited directly into your trust bank account.
+We also assume that you maintain a separate bank account for your general business operations.

 NOTE: In this guide, we only cover income accounting, not costs.
 For a guide about Airbnb costs and chart of accounts to consider, check out this guide instead: Airbnb Costs and Chart of Accounts to Consider